Magnesium – a top dog mineral

 Magnesium improves Thyroid function

-Mg-ATP acts on iodine uptake and high doses of Mg increases the activity of the thyroid to produce more thyroid hormones.
-(R)
+Magnesium promotes iodine uptake and high doses of Mg increase the activity of the thyroid to produce more thyroid hormones (R).
+Magnesium (zinc, iron selenium and vitamin B2) is a cofactor for the iodothyronine deiodinase enzymes, which convert T4 into T3 (R).

 Best magnesium supplement to take